Harry Burnett Lumsden: Later life

-In 1852, Lumsden took leave in Britain after fifteen years continuous service in India.
+In 1852, Lumsden departed Peshawar and took leave in Britain after fifteen years continuous service in India.
 On 1 March 1853 he was promoted to captain and on 6 February 1854 was made a brevet Major for services in the last Sikh war.
 He returned to India in 1855 and resumed command of the Guides.

 In 1857 he was sent on a mission to Kandahar with his younger brother Peter and Henry Bellew to assess the current military and political situation in Afghanistan.
 In May 1857, the Indian Mutiny broke out, causing Lumsden to fear for his safety six hundred miles from the nearest British post in Jacobabad and dependent entirely on the caprice of the Amir.
 Lumsden, relying on regular updates from Herbert Edwardes in Peshawar, requested permission to return to India, but his service in Afghanistan was deemed vital in the interests of the Empire by the Governor General.
 On 1 September 1857 he received news from his friend John Nicholson that his younger brother William had been killed in Delhi, whilst later that month he was informed Nicholson himself had been killed.
 On 15 May 1858, Lumsden was instructed to return to India.
 He was gazetted lieutenant-colonel and resumed life with the Guides.
 His services were recognised by John Lawrence who remarked of him:

 In 1860 he served under his friend Neville Bowles Chamberlain in the Waziri Expedition.
 On 2 August 1860, whilst attending a regimental ball practice an assassin grabbed his sword and struck his arm.
 The assassin was subsequently apprehended by a Guide.
 In 1862, he was offered and accepted the command of the Nizam of Hyderabad's army in the Deccan.
-He pithily summarised his service in the Deccan saying, "ffound the Hyderabad Contingent in debt, and left it clear."
+He pithily summarised his service in the Deccan saying, "found the Hyderabad Contingent in debt, and left it clear."

 In 1866, whilst on leave in Britain he married Fanny Myers of Cumberland.
-He returned to India in November the same year, and resided in Aurangabad with his wife.
+He returned to India in November the same year, and resided in Rawalpindi with his wife.
 In 1869 his commission in Hyderabad expired and with no immediate prospects available in India, he resolved to return to England on leave.
 Before returning, he rested some months in the Deccan on account of his wife's health.
-In the spring of 1869, on the invitation of Lord Mayo he travelled to Ambala for the Durbar of Sher Ali Khan, affording him the change to re-acquaint with old friends and comrades.
+In the spring of 1869, on the invitation of Lord Mayo he travelled to Ambala for the Durbar of Sher Ali Khan, affording him the chance to re-acquaint with old friends and comrades.

 Lumsden left India with his wife on 12 April 1869, never to return.
 On the death of his father in 1874 he inherited the family estate in Belhelvie and made it their permanent home.
 He was made a Knight Commander of the Star of India in 1873 and retired in 1875 with the honorary rank of Lieutenant-General.
 He died on 12 August 1896 in Belhevlie following a short illness and was buried in the local church graveyard.